couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 ### Returns

-Map where keys are datasets, and values are number of pending mutations.
+Map where top level keys are dataverse names, and values are a map of dataset names to number of pending mutations.

 ### Throws